-Reduction Potential (as % of total energy demand): +11 to -30%
+Reduction Potential: +11% increase to -30% decrease in total energy demand

 - Reduction potential is similar to DEP, but improved when VSG is matched with vessel loads that are highly variable and often operate at low loads. - Work boats with high variably loads could achieve even higher energy savings than fixed speed DEP, upwards of 30% [A40]. - Ingeteam also reports the potential 30% savings with VSG and DC bus, if matched with the right vessel load profile [B22]. - Similar power conversion losses to synchronous DEP, with additional 1% assumed for asynchronous AC to DC bus conversion.